 Nach Baliye 9: #NachFever Is On!
 Anita Hassanandani, Urvashi Dholakia & Vishal Singh Go Club-hopping

 The popular dance reality show Nach Baliye 9 is all set to premiere on July 19.
-The makers have revealed the five contestants - Urvashi Dholakia-Anuj Sachdev, Madhurima Tuli-Vishal Aditya Singh, Aly Goni-Natasa Stankovic, Anita Hassanandani-Rohit Reddy, and Shraddha Arya-Alam Makkar - till now.
+The makers have revealed five contestants - Urvashi Dholakia-Anuj Sachdev, Madhurima Tuli-Vishal Aditya Singh, Aly Goni-Natasa Stankovic, Anita Hassanandani-Rohit Reddy, and Shraddha Arya-Alam Makkar - for now.
 Since Salman Khan is producing the show, it seems that the makers have spent lavishly on the launch gig.
-Recently, there were reports that the three contestants will go club-hopping across Mumbai in a limousine as a part of promotional event.
+Recently, there were reports that three contestants will go club-hopping across Mumbai in a limousine as part of a promotional event.

 Anita, Urvashi & Vishal Go Club-hopping